Heisenberg71/Heisenberg71/README.md

 I’m a backend software engineer who loves diving deep into systems and building software that’s scalable, reliable, and easy to maintain.
 Right now, I’m working at KONA Software Lab, where I help develop secure, high-performance payment systems for the fintech space.
 It’s a role that’s taught me a lot about building robust systems with a strong focus on security and precision.

 Before this, I graduated from Sylhet Engineering College and started my career at Samsung R&D Institute Bangladesh.
 I also spent a lot of time during my undergrad doing competitive programming, which really sharpened my problem-solving skills.
-On top of that, I’ve enjoyed mentoring others—running workshops, hosting contests, and helping juniors get better at DSA.
+On top of that, I’ve enjoyed mentoring others, running workshops, hosting contests, and helping juniors get better at DSA.

 ---